013giwon/DRLforMKP/README.md

 args : # of episode |  # of items  |  # number of knapsack (gamma)

-To run, gurobi, you need a license

 python gurobi_op_mul.py

+To run gurobi, you need a license and install as follows (https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-)

+  python -m pip install gurobipy or conda install -c gurobi gurobi

 I will delete the redundant part ASAP, but the code works well in here.
 **